-&lt;sup>148-1 Sec.
+$^{^{10}}$ Sec.
 148 amended sec.
 153 of the Food Security Act of 1985 (15 U.S.C.
 713a-14).

-United States, which seeks such a designation, is best suited to facilitate the international market development for and exportation of United States dairy products, if the Secretary determines that- (1) the United States dairy industry has not established an
+United States, which seeks such a designation, is best suited to facilitate the international market development for and exportation

-(2) the quantity of exports of United States dairy products during the 12-month period preceding July 1, 1998 does not exceed the quantity of exports of United States dairy products during the 12-month period preceding July 1, 1997 by 1.5 billion pounds (milk equivalent, total solids basis).

-(b) FUNDING OF EXPORT ACTIVITIES.-The Secretary shall assist the entity or entities identified under subsection (a) in identifying sources of funding for the activities specified in subsection (a) from within the dairy industry and elsewhere.

-(c) APPLICATION OF SECTION.-This section shall apply only during the period beginning on July 1, 1997 and ending on September 30, 2000.
+- of United States dairy products, if the Secretary determines that- (1) the United States dairy industry has not established an export trading company under the Export Trading Company Act of 1982 (15 U.S.C.
+4001 et seq.) for the purpose of facilitating the international market development for an exportation of dairy products produced in the United States on or before June 30, 1997; or - (2) the quantity of exports of United States dairy products during the 12-month period preceding July 1, 1998 does not exceed the quantity of exports of United States dairy products during the 12-month period preceding July 1, 1997 by 1.5 billion pounds (milk equivalent, total solids basis). - (b) Funding of Export Activities.-The Secretary shall assist the entity or entities identified under subsection (a) in identifying sources of funding for the activities specified in subsection (a) from within the dairy industry and elsewhere. - (c) APPLICATION OF SECTION.-This section shall apply only during the period beginning on July 1, 1997 and ending on September 30, 2000.